ASH1998/ash1998.github.io/_posts/2018-10-18-Doodle-GAN.md

 # Doodle-gan
 Generate doodle of certain things using GANs
-## visit : https://ash1998.github.io/Doodle-gan/ to see tensorflow graph!!
+## visit : https://ash1998.github.io/Doodle-gan/ to see tensorflow graph!!!